 Maribyrnong Defence Site Urban Regeneration Masterplan, Melbourne Australia

-As Managing Director and team leader of the Sydney and Brisbane studios, Mark plays a central role in mentoring emerging leaders and shaping a studio culture grounded in integrity, ambition, and impact.
+As Managing Director of the Sydney and Brisbane studios, Mark’s role extends beyond projects.
+He is deeply committed to building teams, mentoring emerging leaders, and shaping a culture that values integrity, curiosity, and shared ambition.

 Mark Gilder’s portfolio encompasses significant projects completed during his tenure as Principal at Grimshaw Sydney and in earlier practice experience in Australia and the UK.